pbadenski/call-hierarchy-printer/README.md

-CHB prints selected method call hierarchy in text format for easy processing (eg. grep).
+CHP (Call Hierarchy Printer) prints selected method call hierarchy in text format for easy processing (eg. grep).
 It is equivalent to "Call Hierarchy" function in any advanced IDE.

 Installation